hardbyte/netchecks/docs/src/pages/docs/custom-validation-rules.md

 ## Writing Custom Rules

-The easiest way to see the data and spec is by looking at the `properties` of a PolicyReport's `results`:
+The easiest way to see the `data` and `spec` that can be used in a custom validation rule is by looking at the `properties` of a PolicyReport's `results`:

 ```yaml
 results: